Education Solutions [Go to GAT Labs for Enterprise solutions here]

 Internet challenges scare not only children but also, and sometimes especially, their parents.
 Online child protection is your mission as a Google Workspace for Education Admin.

-130 children committed suicide in Russia between November 2015 and April 2016 probably due to participating in the Blue Whale Challenge.
-50 tasks to be completed in 50 days, each scarier than the other, spread from an online game through Vkontakte chat rooms and the internet.
+130 children committed suicide in Russia between November 2015 and April 2016, probably due to participating in the Blue Whale Challenge.
+Fifty tasks to be completed in 50 days, each scarier than the other, have been spread from an online game through Vkontakte chat rooms and the internet.

 In 2019, some YouTube videos for kids were infiltrated by a spooky Momo doll, which encouraged children to do self-harmful activities.
 A year earlier, the Momo Challenge, similar to the Blue Whale suicide challenge game, was shared via WhatsApp.

 Another game character, called Huggy Wuggy, began scaring children online in 2022.
-The blue toy with a terrifying toothy smile that wants to give a scary hug first appeared in the Poppy Playtime game, next on YouTube and other social media as viral and, finally, in the reality as a true toy.
+The blue toy with a terrifying toothy smile that wants to give a scary hug first appeared in the Poppy Playtime game, next on YouTube and other social media as viral, and, finally, in reality, as a true toy.
 Reports link Huggy Wuggy to children trying to jump out of the window to die and come back to life as the character did.

 Huggy Wuggy toyThe Huggy Wuggy toys